AUGIS Annual Scientific Meeting 2024

 Aims of the group:

-• Raise the professional profile for all nurses and AHPs within surgery and oncology.
+• Raise the professional profile for all Nurses and AHPs within surgery, oncology and endoscopy.

-• Encourage nurses and AHPs to enhance their personal profile and commitment to their professional development.
+• Encourage Nurses and AHPs to enhance their personal profile and commitment to their professional development.

 • Explore national guidance on Specialist Nurse and Dietetic standards and staffing.

-• Promote collaborative practice with surgeons and other medical clinicians/scientists, nurses and other AHPs at local, national and international levels through shared education, audit and research.
+• Promote collaborative practice with Surgeons and other Medical Clinicians/Scientists, Nurses and other AHPs at local, national and international levels through shared education, audit and research.

 • Provide an expert resource on clinical issues and patient experience.